7RU7H/Archive/Hardware/x86-Architecture.md

 - Code Segment - points to the Code section in the memory
 - Data Segment - points to the program's Data section in the memory
 - Stack Segment - points to the program's Stack in the memory
-- Extra S egment - Programmer determined
+- Extra Segment - Programmer determined
 - FS - use undefined by the hardware
 - Gs - use undefined by the hardware